jaspreet1388/cst8913/Lab6/Lab6.md

 **Lab 6 - Refactoring a Legacy Application for Cloud-Native Deployment on Azure**

-**Scenario:** A company is currently running a monolithic web application on a Windows Server 2019 virtual machine (VM) hosted in Azure.
+**Scenario:** A company specialising in routers want to adopt the openwrt platform, currently they are  running a monolithic web application on a Windows Server 2019 virtual machine (VM) hosted in Azure.
 The company wants to modernize the application by refactoring it into a cloud-native solution that leverages Azure services.

-**Task1:** **Assessing the Existing Architecture**
+**Assessing the Existing Architecture**
-The legacy monolithic application consists of  components running on a single Windows Server 2019 VM.
+The legacy monolithic application of router platform consists of  components running on a single Windows Server 2019 VM.
 The key components of legacy architecture are:

 **Web Layer** (Frontend + Backend in a Single Codebase)